Stay dry and comfortable on your spring hillwalks with our seasonal clothing guide. Learn what layers to pack for changeable conditions.

 Your outer layer, or shell, is there to protect you from the elements such as wind and rain, which spring is notorious for.
 A good quality, breathable waterproof jacket is essential.
 Look for one with adjustable cuffs, hood, and hem to effectively seal out wind and rain.
 A jacket with ventilation zips can be advantageous when you need to cool down without having to take it off.

-For your lower body, you can choose between hiking trousers or leggings, both offering comfort and flexibility for long treks.
+The traditional approach is to pair hiking trousers or leggings with waterproof overtrousers you pull on when rain arrives.
 When choosing hiking trousers, look for features such as quick-drying and moisture-wicking fabrics to keep you comfortable in changing conditions.
 Trousers with reinforced knees and seat areas can provide extra durability on rugged trails, while adjustable cuffs and articulated knees allow for a better fit and freedom of movement.

 Leggings designed for hiking often feature stretchy, breathable fabrics and flat seams to prevent chafing.
 Some options may also offer compression support to reduce muscle fatigue and pockets for small essentials.
 We frequently stash trail snacks in our Koulin Trail Tights.